 This course encourages students to use their creative and technical skills as they learn about the many aspects of designing games.
 The course explores different types of video game software and hardware, various gaming platforms, the technical skills necessary to design games, troubleshooting, internet safety techniques, and the history of gaming.
-Students also have the opportunity to create their own plan for a 2D video game.
-The course is designed to help prepare students either for post-secondary education in game design or for an entry level career.
+Students also can create their own plan for a 2D video game.
+The course is designed to help prepare students either for post-secondary education in game design or for anentry level career.